trentlarson/P2P-Docs/README.md

 -------------------------------------

  * make switch for running additional family history functions (so we can deploy without it)
- * go to change-summary by default, then to search if there are no changes
  * edit repository name [small] [major]

  * allow to open the file location for any file (or repo?) [small] [middle]